 Without discounting the benefits of technology, I believe in the value of traditional story books to the early learning community.
 Traditional books complement the reading experience in ways that e-readers cannot.

 - Reading from printed material is a tactile experience.
-Books have size and weight, pages to flip, flaps to lift, padded covers, or contrasting inserts.
+Books have size and weight, pages to flip, flaps to lift, padded covers, or contrasting inserts, contributing to the tangible interaction.

 - Children can pick up a book and immediately become engaged, while the e-reader requires knowledge and time to access a desired story page or app.
 Even though young people are known to be adept at figuring out the technology, an adult needs to be available to assist with the acquisition.